rickertm322/PHYS265-spring25/code_project.md

 23. did you have to learn new python methods to use this package?
 Or was the class good enough to get you through this project.
 24. Final Disclaimer: you need to state if you have prior experience in using the package or the data, or this is all new to you.
     In addition, if you collaborated in a group, as long as this is your work.

+**Summarizing** your github submission should contain the following files:

+1. The PDF report with 25 answers, with at least one figure
+2. A notebook showing how you used the code, and in particular how your figure was made
+3. Any optional datafile(s) needed to run the notebook, to make your project reproducable.
+4. An optional README file if you feel you want to explain how to run your code.
+You can also include this as a cell in the notebook.

 ## Suggested projects

 This list below is an extraction from